razpinator/rayo/doc/keywords.md

-# Functure Keywords Reference
+# Rayo Keywords Reference

-This document lists all reserved keywords in Functure, which are identical to Python's reserved keywords.
+This document lists all reserved keywords in Rayo, which are identical to Python's reserved keywords.
 These keywords cannot be used as identifiers (variable names, function names, class names, etc.).

 ## Complete List of Reserved Keywords

-The following 35 keywords are reserved in Functure:
+The following 35 keywords are reserved in Rayo:

 ### Control Flow Keywords
 - `if` - Conditional statement